hartwigmedical/hmftools/sage/README.md

 Any unfiltered indel (regardless of being a hotspot or not) will be filtered as **GERMLINE_INDEL** if there exists an indels at that site in the germline.

 ## Post Processing
 The HMF pipeline employs some post processing steps to further filter the output.
 We have generated a PON file from 1077 sage results that captures any variants that have more than one read in the germline of at least 2 samples.
-These variants are filtered from out output.
+These variants are filtered from our output.